Erlkoenigs/computercraft/README.md

 * Materials have to be put in manually and into specific slots
 * The turtle doesn't check for Land Marks and dummy material

+## lavaTunnel
+This program will create a 1x2 tunnel of variable length by placing a dummy material above, below and to the sides of it.
+This can be used to clear a path of a lava flow.

+Usage:
+* place turtle in front of a lava flow you want to pass
+* input fuel in the first slot
+* input dummy material in the second slot
+* start the program and input the desired length of the tunnel